dariolob/ultimatum_engine/README.md

 2. Open `index.html` in your web browser or deploy to a web server.

-## Usage

-1. **Login**: Use the Google authentication to log in
-2. **Character Creation**: Create your character with a name and gender
-3. **Game Commands**:
+3. Have fun!
-   - Type 'start' to begin the adventure
-   - Type 'help' for available commands
-4. **Save/Load**:
-   - Use the SAVE button to export your game progress
-   - Use the LOAD button to import a saved game file

 ## Contributing

 Contributions are welcome!
-Please feel free to submit a Pull Request.
+Please feel free to submit a Pull Request and/or using the issue tracker.

 ## License

 This project is open source and available under the MIT License.

-## Support

-If you encounter any issues or have questions, please open an issue.